joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 ### Regions

-[Regions](https://en.wikipedia.org/wiki/Region-based_memory_management), despite classically beinag used mostly for deterministic and efficient memory management, were incredibly interesting towards the days of figuring out `isolated`.
+[Regions](https://en.wikipedia.org/wiki/Region-based_memory_management), despite classically being used mostly for deterministic and efficient memory management, were incredibly interesting towards the days of figuring out `isolated`.

 They aren't identical for several reasons, however.